Use of medical reports

 Greek Council for Refugees Visit Website

 The main critiques against this provision are that doctors in public hospitals and health care providers are not adequately trained to identify possible victims of torture and that the law foresees solely a medical procedure.
 According to the Istanbul Protocol, a multidisciplinary approach is required – a team of a doctor, a psychologist, and a lawyer – for the identification of victims of torture.
-Moreover, stakeholders have expressed fears that certificates from other entities than public hospitals and public health care providers would not be admissible in the asylum procedure and judicial review before courts.
+Moreover, stakeholders have expressed fears that certificates from entities other than public hospitals and public health care providers would not be admissible in the asylum procedure and judicial review before courts.

 As reported by several civil society organisations,[6]

-‘certain categories such as victims of torture are systematically not identified as such, where certification does not take place.
+certain categories such as victims of torture are systematically not identified as such, where certification does not take place.
 Certification of victims of torture is impossible in the country in practice, given that public health authorities do not have the processes and capacity in place to carry out certification.
-The authors have contacted public health institutions on the islands on various occasions to inquire whether they certify victims of torture in accordance with the Istanbul Protocol, victims of rape of other serious form of violence, as well as whether hospital staff are appropriately trained for such a certification and whether the victims are able to receive the necessary care for their rehabilitation.’
+The authors have contacted public health institutions on the islands on various occasions to inquire whether they certify victims of torture in accordance with the Istanbul Protocol, victims of rape of other serious form of violence, as well as whether hospital staff are appropriately trained for such a certification and whether the victims are able to receive the necessary care for their rehabilitation.”

 [3] Article 61(1) IPA.

-[6] Article 67 Asylum Code
+[4] Article 67 Asylum Code.

 Table of contents